Azealia Banks Fires Back At Sia In Racially-Charged Rant After Posting Video Of Blood-Stained Closet Used To Practice Brujeria Witchcraft

 “HAVE SOME F****** RESPECT FOR MY F****** TRADITIONAL AFRICAN RELIGION YOU POMPOUS WHITE B****.”

-Azealia has since deleted the rant which included her offering to concoct a salve for Sia’s “chapped face.”
-Banks then concluded her message and told Sia this was her “first warning,” according to XXL Magazine.
+Azealia has since deleted the rant, which included her offering to create a salve for Sia’s “chapped face.”
+Banks added that her message was Sia’s “first warning,” according to XXL Magazine.

 “Sis, sis… call me and let me crush up some maravilla and some honey and cascarilla and make a salve for that chapped face of yours… Don’t you ever in your pompous white life ever fix your stupid chapped face to say anything sideways about my religious beliefs or practices.
 This is your first warning.”